techmo-pl/tts-client/python/README.md

 ```
 then confirm your choice.

-Use Python 3 with virtual environment and install required packages (supported Python versions are: 3.5, 3.6, 3.7, 3.8, 3.9):
+Use Python 3 with virtual environment and install required packages (supported Python versions are: 3.5, 3.6, 3.7, 3.8, 3.9).
+Navigate to "tts_client/python" directory and run following commands:

 ```
 virtualenv -p python3.6 .env